What is Anterior Cruciate Ligament Injury or ACL Tear?

 - Minimize re-injury.

-We at pain free help diagnose your problem and efficiently treat it.
+We at Pain-Free Physiotherapy help diagnose your problem and efficiently treat it.
 Contact an expert at our clinic for the best advice.

 A knee surgeon is the best person to discuss whether ACL reconstruction is advisable or not.

 The surgery that is usually undertaken for an ACL tear is called ACL reconstruction.
 A repair of the anterior cruciate ligament is rare and thus the ACL is reconstructed using another tendon or ligament to substitute for the torn ligament.

 Post-Surgical ACL Rehabilitation